US Disaster Response Program

 When necessary, we may also provide emergency financial assistance to supplement these resources, enabling churches to reach out to their most vulnerable neighbors.
 Emergency funds are distributed through the local bishop’s office, often with the help of a Diocesan Disaster Coordinator, who communicates with Episcopal Relief & Development’s US Disaster Program Manager.
-To learn who your Diocesan Disaster Coordinator is, click here.
+Click to learn who your Diocesan Disaster Coordinator is.

 US Disaster Preparedness Initiative

 Our US Disaster Preparedness Initiative works with dioceses to increase their resilience and ability to recover quickly from disasters.
 The program is building a national volunteer and skill database called Ready to Serve, holding local and regional trainings, and assisting dioceses with coordination and planning.
 Our Resource Library includes disaster response tools and